kaybueno/kaybueno.github.io/_posts/2014-12-16-sevenly-cause-box.markdown

 ![Stamp pattern and envelope](https://lh4.googleusercontent.com/gZeM2EEF4SN4NdiwZiDgZHxCXHXpJNXYgFum1lcyzMSq=w895-h716-no)

-The next part of the box was the Sevenly Change for Charity jar.
+The next part of the box was the Sevenly Change for Change jar.
 One of J and my's ultimate first world problems is that J hates having change in his pockets, wallet, car, etc. So I dump all the change in my purse.
 Last time I emptied my purse I had 17 dollars in coins in it.
 Now I have somewhere more reasonable to drop my change than empty candle jars.
 And I'll feel guilted into donating it. :)

 ![Cutest change jar](https://lh3.googleusercontent.com/-2CZlFZZi980/VI-8xCzounI/AAAAAAAARGA/dupxsBcYgGo/w800-h716-no/IMG_5381.JPG)